vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 A cryptocurrency (or “crypto”) is a kind of digital currency that can be used to buy goods and services or be traded with other currencies.
 It uses a public ledger (generally) with strong encryption and verification techniques to secure online transactions.

-All the "transactions" are prepared as a block and are distributed across various computers {if [decentralised](https://en.wikipedia.org/wiki/Decentralization "Wikipedia page on what is decentralised system")) and everyone who is part of that chain has a copy of all the previous transactions.
+All the "transactions" are prepared as a block and are distributed across various computers (if [decentralised](https://en.wikipedia.org/wiki/Decentralization "Wikipedia page on what is decentralised system")) and everyone who is part of that chain has a copy of all the previous transactions.

 Crypto can massively help in cross border payments as it is Peer-to-peer and does not require any centralised authority to verify that.
 Instead, all the members of the chain can verify the transactions and are rewarded with a piece of the pie for their work - called mining.
 As of now, _most_ popular cryptocurrencies are based on this fundamental principle.